PSG suspends Messi for unapproved trip to Saudi Arabia

 PSG had denied Messi's request to make the trip, the person said.

-The suspension comes at a delicate time as the French club hopes to extend the Argentine star’s contract beyond this season.
+The suspension comes at a delicate time as the French club had hoped to extend the Argentine star’s contract beyond this season.

 Messi's trip followed PSG's surprise 3-1 loss to Lorient on Sunday, leaving the defending champions with a five-point lead over Marseille with five games left in the season.
 Messi played the full game.